Looking to achieve DevOps with Flyway? Watch our latest webinar on the Redgate Hub ▶ Watch now

 For example, a migration file

-Script Config Files have a separate set of options from the other ways of configuring Flyway (e.g.
+Script Config Files have a subset of the options from the other ways of configuring Flyway (e.g.

 Script config files have the following structure: